google/libphonenumber/CONTRIBUTING.md

 For changes specific to windows builds, see [Filing a code issue](#filing-a-code-issue) and make sure you have found a reviewer and tester before sending the pull request.
+If the issue wasn’t reproducible and seems to be specific to your build/setup, please prefer [creating a code bug](#filing-a-code-issue) or email the [discussion group](https://groups.google.com/group/libphonenumber-discuss) than creating a pull request.

 We are happy to review and accept pull requests for the following: